lue-bird/elm-review-mini/README.md

 It's my personal playground for testing ideas.
 Goals:

   - Making the `elm-review` API much simpler
-  - Getting familiar with the code so that my suggestions are more than my brain farts
+  - Getting familiar with the code so that my suggestions are more than brain farts

 Note that directly back-porting these changes to `elm-review` is not a goal.
 Breaking changes etc are not avoided.